loftkun/connpass-cron-search/README.md

 ### running with docker compose

-You can launch with MongoDB and WebUI([mongo-express](https://github.com/mongo-express/mongo-express))
+You can launch with MongoDB and WebUI ([mongo-express](https://github.com/mongo-express/mongo-express))

 ``` shell
 $ docker-compose up
 ```

-You can view `events` colletion by visiting `http://localhost:8081/db/connpass-db/events`
+You can view `events` collection by visiting `http://localhost:8081/db/connpass-db/events`

 ### running standalone ( not using DB )